Bulbasaur854/asteroids/README.md

 - Make the objects wrap around the screen instead of disappearing :white_check_mark:
 - Add a background image :white_check_mark:
 - Make the asteroids lumpy instead of perfectly round :white_check_mark:
-- Make the ship have a triangular hit box instead of a circular one :arrows_clockwise:
+- Make the ship have a triangular hit box instead of a circular one :white_check_mark:
-- Add a shield power-up
+- Add a shield power-up :arrows_clockwise:
 - Add a speed power-up
 - Create different weapon types
 - Add bombs that can be dropped